- Our mission is enriching the lives of children, youth, and adults through the camp experience.

 - Founded in 1910, ACA is a tax-exempt corporation under Section 501(c)(3) of the Internal Revenue Service code.

-- Our Audience: 10,000-plus members encompassing all segments of the camp and youth profession, including educators, camp owners & directors, staff, executives, parents, and families.
+- Our Audience: 10,000-plus members encompassing all segments of the camp and youth profession, including educators, camp owners & directors, staff, executives, parents, families, and the public.

 - ACA is the largest association serving the organized camp industry.